 , San Francisco, where the laws are much more lenient towards these vehicles, ebikes are in high demand for the New Yorkers.

 There are 50000 delivery workers alone, who use these bikes every day in New York.
 In a way, it makes more sense that this is where you’d want a high-powered ebike.
 With the congested traffic, lack of parking spaces and high prices for gas and, well, parking, New York is precisely the place where the advantages of an ebike shine.

-It is only a matter of time, when the legal framework adjusts to the reality and these ebikes aren’t suspended in limbo anymore.
+It is only a matter of time when the legal framework adjusts to reality and these ebikes aren’t suspended in limbo anymore.

 Green New Deal

 The tell-tale sign of things changing is the new proposed eco deal.
 New York Governor Andrew Cuomo has proposed an accelerated plan to shift towards sustainability and renewable energy.
 Among other things, this will bring the New York state up to 70% of total electricity from renewable sources by 2030 and “$1.5 billion in competitive awards to support 20 large-scale solar, wind and energy storage projects”.
 In some respects, this plan is more straightforward and aggressive than California’s current policy.
 It seems inevitable, that the legalization of all vehicles will come along.
 Not only because they will become omnipresent, but because you’d want to regulate ebike

 s, scooters and other similar vehicles to ensure they don’t disturb public transportation.